Paco112/script-manager/README.md

 Download and execute list of scripts defined in scripts.list

-ps : You can create your personel script server.
+ps : You can create your personnel script server.

 ## SYNOPSIS :